wy193777/RoboND-DeepLearning-Project/README.md

 - 1x1 Convolution block: that will reduce depth and capture the global context of the scene.

 - Decoder blocks: that will take inputs from previous layers, decompress it, by up-sampling and adding inputs from previous encoder blocks through skip connections to recover some of the lost information hence do the precise segmentation.

+- Skip connections: to retain some information from ecoder to decoder layer to make sure the network will not only focus on small features but also not missing the bigger picture.

 - Softmax activation: normal convolution layer takes outputs from last decoder block and activate output pixels to indicate class and location of objects (semantic segmentation).